sndpkirwai/udacity-deeplearning-specializationion/intro-to-pytorch/README.md

 12. Check the prediction with test dataset
 * **Part 4:** Training NN with Fashion MNIST dataset
 * **Part 5:** Training NN with Fashion MNIST dataset with validation set and dropout to overcome overfitting model
-* **Part 5:** Training NN with Fashion MNIST dataset and save model to file and reload again
+* **Part 6:** Training NN with Fashion MNIST dataset and save model to file and reload again
+* **Part 7:** Working on Cat & dog data set to load and add randomness with data augumentation